The Story of the Raid on Tondern

 He was buried in Havrvig Churchyard.
 His grave is pictured right with some flowers from the

 guys at the Zeppelin Museum who took this photo for me.
 For his part in the raid Lieut.
-Yeulett received a
+Yeulett received

-to Dawson, Jackson and Williams.
+Dawson, Jackson and Williams.

 Just as a small footnote to this, Capt.
 William Dickson went on to become the UK's Chief of